 What is Customer Retention?

 It is the process of retaining and engaging existing customers to spend more time on company products or services offered to them.
-Customer retention is different customer acquisition or leads generation because you’ve already brought the customer to your business.
+Customer retention is different from customer acquisition or leads generation because you’ve already brought the customer to your business.

 What is the ROI (Return of Investment)?

-Return of investment or as best known as ROI, is a business term used to identify previous and potential financial returns.
+Return of investment or as best known as ROI is a business term used to identify previous and potential financial returns.
 A business would look into the ROI of an on-going project or future ventures to measure how successful a project will be.